theHamdiz/flexi_func/README.md

 }
 ```

 This generates an asynchronous version `compute_async` alongside the original `compute` function.
+If you need to specify an async version of your code inside your sync function use the fb! declarative macro.

 ### 🐞 Custom Error Type